Charles Adams (ice hockey)

-Charles Francis Adams (October 18, 1876 – October 2, 1947) was an American businessman and sports promoter who was the owner of the Boston Bruins, Boston Braves, Suffolk Downs, and The First National grocery store chain.
+Charles Francis Adams (October 18, 1876 – October 2, 1947) was an American businessman and sports promoter who was the co-founder of the Boston Bruins.
+He was also owner of the Boston Braves and Suffolk Downs, and part-owner of The First National grocery store chain.

 Early life

 Adams was born in Newport, Vermont, on October 18, 1876, to Frank and Elizabeth (Benoit) Adams.
 His family struggled financially and at a young age Adams took a job as a chore boy at a corner grocery store to help subsidize the family's income.
 As a teenager Adams purchased logs for his father's sawmill.

 Grocery career

 After graduating from Jenney Business College in Enosburgh, Vermont, Adams moved to Springfield, Vermont, where he worked for his uncle Oscar Adams' wholesale grocery business.
 After working for a time as a traveling grocer and tobacco salesman, Adams moved to Cambridge, Massachusetts, where he became treasurer of the New England Maple Syrup Company.
 He later worked for the Fitzgerald, Hubbard & Company banking and brokerage firm.

 Adams left Fitzgerald, Hubbard & Company to work for the John T. Connor Company, which later became the First National Store Finast chain.